simonrenger/collect-data-from-github/README.md

 # collect-data-from-github
 A little tool collection to help you collecting data from GitHub for research.
-This tool is based on my blog post: []()
+This tool is based on my blog post: [Systematic review of repositories on GitHub with python (Game Dev Style)](https://simonrenger.de/posts/systematic_review_on_github/)

 ## Install